cipherdmg/cipherdmg-trading/docs-template/docs/index.md

 1. Scenario 2 in your favor
 2. Scenario 3 in your favor
-3. TIme frame continuity in your favor
+3. Time frame continuity in your favor

 ## The Scenarios